 Any implementation of the JSR-331 specification is based on a concrete CP solver and provides implementation classes for all interfaces defined in the package "javax.constraints".
-Some implementation classes can directly implement the standard interfaces and others can be inherited from common implementations provided in the specification package "javax.constraints.imp1".
-The JSR-331 requires any implementation to provide as a minimum a strictly defined list of implementation classes within the following Java packages:
+Some implementation classes can directly implement the standard interfaces and others can be inherited from common implementations provided

 Java Package Description javax.constraints.impl Java classes such as Problem and Solver that provide final implementations for problem definition and resolution concepts and methods.
-These implementation classes can be inherited from the common (usually abstract) classes defined in the package with the same name but on the specification level, e.g. class javax.constraints.impl.Problem extends javax.constraints.impl.AbstractProb lem that implements javax.constraints.Problem javax.constraints.impl.constrai nt This is a "Library of Constraints" that contains implementations of basic and global constraints which are based on concrete CP solvers javax.constraints.impl.search This is a "Library of Search Strategies" that contains implementations of search strategies which are based on concrete CP solvers.
+These implementation classes can be inherited from the common (usually abstract) classes defined in the package with the same name but on the specification level, e.g. class javax.constraints.impl.Problem extends javax.constraints.impl.AbstractPr oblem that implements javax.constraints.Problem javax.constraints.impl.constraint This is a "Library of Constraints" that contains implementations of basic and global constraints which are based on concrete CP solvers javax.constraints.impl.search This is a "Library of Search Strategies" that contains implementations of search strategies which are based on concrete CP solvers.